Thursday, September 27, 2018

 Burt Reynolds (1936-2018)

 Dearest movie buffs, I regret to inform you that American actor Burt Reynolds died at 82 on 6th September 2018.
-Burt was one of Hollywood's popular icons since the 1970s, renowned for his good looks, charm and trademark moustache.
+Burt was one of Hollywood's favourite icons since the 1970s, renowned for his good looks, charm and trademark moustache.
 He was known for appearing in several blockbuster movies, including "Deliverance", "The Longest Yard", "Smokey and the Bandit", and its sequels and "The Cannonball Run".
 We will miss his legendary ongoing screen presence as he has gone to a better place among the other late celebrities.

 Burt turned to act after his athletic career as a football player was cut short due to a car crash.
 He started performing on the stage and then doing television roles.
 Reynolds got his big chance at stardom in the TV series "Riverboat" opposite Darren McGavin.
 Reynolds' first theatrical role was in a low-budgeted movie, "Angel Baby", where he got the fourth billing.
 During the 1960s, he appeared in Westerns, including the popular television series "Gunsmoke".
 In 1972 came the big year when Reynolds starred in "Deliverance", followed by "The Longest Yard" in 1974.
 The latter was the subject of a 2005 remake by Adam Sandler, in which Reynolds had a supporting role.